mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb.rst

 Windows Vista, Windows 7 and Windows 8 are supported.
 You can download the latest drivers and firmware from http://www.pioneerdj.com/en/support/software/ddj-sb.

 .. note::
-   If you're using windows and have problems getting both sound outputs to work properly, please try using a different Sound API (see the Preferences menu).
+   If you're using Windows and have problems getting both sound outputs to work properly, please try using a different Sound :term:`API` in the :ref:`preferences <preferences-sound-api>`.
    DirectSound seems to have issues with this controller.
    WASAPI seems to work fine, as does MME, although only with higher latencies.
    On Windows 10, only MME works.